tanaka-lusengo/tanaka-dev-portfolio/README.md

 cd tanaka-dev-portfolio
 ```

-Install the dependencies and devDependencies and start the server:
+Install the dependencies and devDependencies and start the server

 ```sh
 cd tanaka-dev-portfolio